jss475/park-guide-frontend-render/README.md

 ## Features
-* Full stack web application utilizing React.js and Ruby on Rails
+* Full stack web application utilizing React.js and Ruby on Rails.
 * Authorization and authenication implemented with bcrypt.
 * Front-End styles built with Chakra.UI and CSS.
 * Users can create account through application.